JakeOtto/python_practice/chapter1/04_methods.md

 ### Time to Play in the Python REPL

-Open up the Python REPL and try out each of these methods:
+Open up the Python REPL and try out each of the methods listed below.

+Note that one of them is an impostor — we've made it up!
+You'll get an error message, so be ready to work out what it's telling you.
+One of the others might appear to do nothing at first — try looking it up on a search engine to see what it does.

 * `capitalize`
 * `lower`